vijpandaturtle/roadscapes-video-rag/README.md

 The score is converted from cosine distance to similarity: `score = 1.0 - distance`.

----

-### Step 6 — Claude synthesis
+### Step 6 — VLM synthesis

-The system prompt instructs Claude to act as a driving advisor and respond only in JSON:
+The system prompt instructs VLM to act as a driving advisor and respond only in JSON:

 ```json
 {